What is a Platform Lift?

 There are two types of platform lifts: vertical platform and inclined platform:

 Vertical platform lifts, which can extend up to 14 feet, are most commonly installed in homes, as well as outside to access porches.
 They are similar to elevators, moving straight up and down, but are more cost efficient.
 Unlike elevators, vertical platform lifts are not fully enclosed, though a cage often encloses the platform of the lift.
 For installation, a 6-foot square area of space is required.
-Unfortunately, the landings required for vertical platform lifts can’t always be installed floors or near doors in all homes, which makes inclined platform lifts the desirable option.
+Unfortunately, the landings required for vertical platform lifts can’t always be installed on all floors or near doors in all homes, which makes inclined platform lifts the desirable option.

 Inclined platform lifts are similar to stair lifts, and can extend up to 164 feet, but rather than have a chair attached to the lift, it has a platform large enough to accommodate a wheelchair.
 The platform is attached to a track, allowing it to move up and down the stairs, which then folds on both ends of the stairwell.
 At a minimum, inclined platform lifts require 36 inches of space, which means this type of lift is not an option for narrow stairs.